AFLplusplus/AFLplusplus/docs/env_variables.md

     to wait for the forkserver to spin up.
 The default is the `-t` value times `FORK_WAIT_MULT` from `config.h` (usually 10), so for a `-t 100`, the default would wait for `1000` milliseconds.
-Setting a different time here is useful if the target has a very slow startup time, for example when doing full-system fuzzing or emulation, but you don't want the actual runs to wait too long for timeouts.
+Setting a different time here is useful if the target has a very slow startup time, for example, when doing full-system fuzzing or emulation, but you don't want the actual runs to wait too long for timeouts.